lammps/lammps/doc/src/atom_style.rst

 The *peri* style is part of the PERI package for Peridynamics.

-The *oxdna* style is part of the USER-CGDNA package for coarse-grained simulation of DNA and RNA.
+The *oxdna* style is part of the CG-DNA package for coarse-grained simulation of DNA and RNA.

-The *electron* style is part of the USER-EFF package for :doc:`electronic force fields <pair_eff>`.
+The *electron* style is part of the EFF package for :doc:`electronic force fields <pair_eff>`.

-The *dpd* style is part of the USER-DPD package for dissipative particle dynamics (DPD).
+The *dpd* style is part of the DPD-REACT package for dissipative particle dynamics (DPD).

-The *edpd*\ , *mdpd*\ , and *tdpd* styles are part of the USER-MESODPD package for energy-conserving dissipative particle dynamics (eDPD), many-body dissipative particle dynamics (mDPD), and transport dissipative particle dynamics (tDPD), respectively.
+The *edpd*\ , *mdpd*\ , and *tdpd* styles are part of the DPD-MESO package for energy-conserving dissipative particle dynamics (eDPD), many-body dissipative particle dynamics (mDPD), and transport dissipative particle dynamics (tDPD), respectively.